Derek Lee (biologist)

-He worked at Point Blue Conservation Science for 8 years on Southeast Farallon Island studying how ocean climate change affects the population dynamics of marine predators such as elephant seals, Cassin's auklets, and common murres.
-He is founder and CEO of Wild Nature Institute, a research organization.
-Since 2018 he has also worked at Pennsylvania State University as an Associate Research Professor.
+Lee worked at Point Blue Conservation Science from 2002 to 2010 on Southeast Farallon Island, studying how ocean climate change affects the population dynamics of marine predators such as elephant seals, Cassin's auklets, and common murres.
+In 2010, he founded Wild Nature Institute, a research organization which he currently operates as CEO as well as principal scientist.
+From 2018 to 2024 he also worked at Pennsylvania State University as an associate research professor.